-Play is not only fun for your baby, but it’s good for brain development, too.
+Play is not only fun, it’s a great way to boost your child’s brain power, too.
+Here are easy ways to incorporate it into your daily life for every age.
 Psychologist Jeffrey Goldstein conducted a study and found that “play increases brain development and growth, establishes new neural connections and in a sense makes the player more intelligent.
 With supportive adults, adequate play space, and an assortment of play materials, children stand the best chance of becoming healthy, happy, productive members of society.”

 In other words, it’s never too early to start playing.
 Here are 10 ways kids can play their way to a stronger brain.

 - Sing Songs and Listen to Music: Songs that involve actions can really help with hand-eye-coordination as well as sensory development.
 Holly Davies listens to music with her one year-old daughter Josie everyday.
 “Different songs have a huge affect on her.
 I believe it connects her to memories and feelings like it does in adults, too.”

 - Play With Flash Cards: There are many types of flash card games you can play with Baby to help identify colours, letters, numbers and more.
 You can even make your own flash cards to help your kiddo identify family members in photos.